 Labeling & Shipping Information

-You can send an instant on-site collection device (presumptive positives only), or you can send specimens collected using an appropriate urine or oral fluid collection container.
+You can send a rapid on-site collection device (presumptive positives only), or you can send specimens collected using an appropriate oral fluid collection container.
 Please follow the easy steps below to send your specimens to the lab.